Chandu-2122/Django/README.md

   - Capture Your Face:
     - Follow the on-screen instructions to capture your face.
 Ensure your face is well-lit, and keep your head within the frame.
   - Authentication:
     - Once your face is captured, the system will verify your identity.
 If successful, you will be granted access to the voting process.
-If not, please follow the on-screen instructions and try again.
+If not, please login and try again.

 **3. Voting Process:**
   - Select Your Choices: